slabstech/gaganyatri.com/_posts/blog/2018/germany/2018-12-15-MS-Germany-Visa-Bank.md

 Please do your own research before using them

 You can also read/follow my experience in Germany to understand a bit . [link](https://sachinsshetty.github.io/exp56/)

+I have covered almost Everything that i have done.
+But ?

+If you would like further help, I also provide email based consultation for Rs.1000 per person .
+I'll also throw in help during your arrival in Bonn. if u take my consultation.

+I can handle only max 20 people, its a first come first serve.

+You can find payment link here . [payment link](https://sachinsshetty.github.io/blog/supporting-my-work)

+Send a screenshot of your payment to  websachinshetty at gmail dot com

+Please note, the amount is not refundable incase im not able to provide answers to all your questions .